-The Flow Details tab allows the following settings to be changed:
+The Flow Details tab displays the following:

 - Routed Layers Through this Lane Connector.
-The Routed Layers through this Lane Connector box lists all Routes through the Lane.
-Each Route is modelled as a separate Layer on the Lane.
-A Route can be selected using the mouse and the 'Override Cruise time' button used to specify a custom Cruise Speed/Time for this Route different from the default Speed/Time for the Connector.
-Custom settings for Connector Length and bus modelling parameters can also be specified. - Lane Based Flow Layers through this Lane Connector.
-When Lane Based Flows are used on a Lane Connector this Setting allows Cruise Times to be customised for each Flow Layer in a similar manner as for Routed Layers described above.
-Traffic Flows on each Layer can also be edited using the 'Edit Flows...' button however care should be taken to maintain Flow Consistency.
+The Routed Layers through this Lane Connector box lists all Routes through the Connector.
+Each Route is modelled as a separate Layer on the Lane.. - Lane Based Flow Layers through this Lane Connector.
+When Lane Based Flows are used on a Lane Connector this lists all Lane-Based Traffic Flows through the Connector.
+It also allows the Traffic Flows on each Layer to be edited using the 'Edit Flow...' button however care should be taken to maintain Flow Consistency.